 Is regional protection of human rights threatening the unity of international law?
-Or is it rather strengthening it and bringing coherence?
-After a decade of discussion on regimes fragmentation, scholarship has now turned to consider also the convergence and de-fragmentational trajectories in human rights and international law, as Buckley, et al. 2017 and Fauchald and Nollkaemper 2012 argue respectively, as well as Andenas and Bjorge 2015.
-One international law instrument that works quite effectively at European regional level is the margin of appreciation doctrine.
-How this doctrine does link the Strasbourg Court with deliberative compliance by national parliaments?
+Or, rather, is it strengthening it and bringing coherence?
+After a decade of discussion on regime fragmentation, scholarship has in the 2010s turned to consider also the convergence and defragmentational trajectories in human rights and international law, as Buckley, et al. 2017 and Fauchald and Nollkaemper 2012 argue, respectively, as does Andenas and Bjorge 2015.
+One international law instrument that works quite effectively at the European regional level is the margin-of-appreciation doctrine.
+How does this doctrine link the Strasbourg Court with deliberative compliance by national parliaments?
 Saul 2015 answers this question.
-A different case is that with the so-called ‘transitional’ states, namely, post-conflict regimes.
-The worry here is whether the margin of appreciation doctrine adopted by the Strasbourg Court could lead to a sort of cultural relativism as with deference to states’ political stages in the case of so-called transitional countries discussed in Sweeney 2005.
-Relativism is a threat for the legitimacy of state’s constitutionalism.
-Contrariwise collective forms of legitimate ruling have to go global as Kumm 2013 argues.
+A different case is that of the so-called transitional states; namely, post-conflict regimes.
+The worry here is whether the margin-of-appreciation doctrine adopted by the Strasbourg Court could lead to a sort of cultural relativism, as with deference to states’ political stages in the case of so-called transitional countries, discussed in Sweeney 2005.
+Relativism is a threat to the legitimacy of a state’s constitutionalism.
+In contrast, collective forms of legitimate ruling have to go global, as Kumm 2013 argues.
 But given the relative independence of regimes, how can one conceive of the cosmopolitan unity of international law?
-As Corradetti 2016 shows, international courts in some significant instances have interpreted jurisdictional autonomy as part of a global system of law, one though not organised on an hierarchical state-like constitutional framework.
+As Corradetti 2016 shows, international courts in some significant instances have interpreted jurisdictional autonomy as part of a global system of law, though not one organized on a hierarchical state-like constitutional framework.

 Andenas, Mads, and Eirik Bjorge, eds.
-A Farewell to Fragmentation.
-Reassertion and Convergence in International Law.
+A Farewell to Fragmentation: Reassertion and Convergence in International Law.
+Studies on International Courts and Tribunals.
 Cambridge, UK: Cambridge University Press, 2015.
 [ISBN: 9781107082090]

-Since the Fragmentation Report issued in 2006 by the International Law Commission in (ILC), scholars have debated on whether international law is moving towards a more consistent system or rather dispersed and autonomous regimes.
-This collection of essays proposes different conceptual categories to understand fragmentation according to courts and sources, as wells as with regard to substantive, institutional or methodological distinctions.
+Since the Fragmentation of International Law report issued in 2006 by the International Law Commission (Geneva, Switzerland: UN; available *online[http://legal.un.org/ilc/documentation/english/a_cn4_l682.pdf]*), scholars have debated whether international law is moving toward a more consistent system or, instead, toward dispersed and autonomous regimes.
+This collection of essays proposes different conceptual categories to understand fragmentation according to courts and sources, as well as with regard to substantive, institutional, or methodological distinctions.
 This is an updated point of view on the most recent stage of development of the debate on the fragmentation of international law.

 Buckley, Carla M., Alice Donald, and Philip Leach, eds.
-Towards Convergence in International Human Rights Law.
-Approaches of Regional and International Systems.
-Brill Nijhoff, 2017.
+Towards Convergence in International Human Rights Law: Approaches of Regional and International Systems.
+Papers presented at a workshop hosted by the Human Rights Law Centre held in June 2013 at the University of Nottingham, Nottingham, UK.
+Nottingham Studies on Human Rights 5.
+Leiden, The Netherlands: Brill Nijhoff, 2017.
 [ISBN: 9789004284241] [class:conference-proceeding]

-With a preface of judge Cançado Trinidade, this edited book includes contributions from young and leading scholars in international human rights law.
-In addition to the essays collected, the edited book concludes with an Appendix reviewing the literature on the harmonization on the jurisprudence of regional and international human rights bodies.
+With a preface by Judge Antônio Augusto Cançado Trinidade, this edited book includes contributions from young and leading scholars in international human rights law.
+In addition to the collected essays, the book concludes with an appendix reviewing the literature on the harmonization on the jurisprudence of regional and international human rights bodies.

-Corradetti, Claudio, special editor.
-“Symposium.
-Cosmopolitan Law and the Courts.”
-In Transnational Legal Theory.
-London: Routledge, 2016.
+Corradetti, Claudio, ed.
+“Special Section: Symposium: Cosmopolitan Law and the Courts.”
+Transnational Legal Theory 7.1 (2016): 20–132.

-The symposium takes the move from the illustration of the problematic relation between the UN Security Council and both the Court of Justice of the European Union (CJEU) and the ECtHR, respectively.
-Questions are answered with regard to whether this trend would determine a process of system fragmentation or if, more generally, it would simply detect a relativist framework in human rights.
+The concept for this symposium originated from the illustration of the problematic relationship between the UN Security Council and both the Court of Justice of the European Union (CJEU) and the European Court of Human Rights (ECtHR), respectively.
+Questions are answered with regard to whether this trend would determine a process of system fragmentation, or if, more generally, it would simply detect a relativist framework in human rights.
+Articles by Corradetti, H. Patrick Glenn, Mario Savino, Andreas Follesdal, and Gentian Zyberi.